Galcarmi/corvid-tests/README.md

 # Corvid-tests

-corvid-tests is a lighweight package for making simple programmatic tests without the cli.
+corvid-tests is a lightweight test package for corvid&js development, with corvid test you can make tests without the cli.

 making synchronous tests with testsuite class!